MA in Christian Spirituality

 Spirituality is an interdisciplinary yet separate academic discipline that offers students a major resource for meaningful and holistic living while meeting the personal and social challenges of our time.
 Through their study of spirituality, and Christian spirituality in particular, students deepen their knowledge of God and self while engaging classical and contemporary sources of spiritual knowledge, primarily those in the Christian and Catholic traditions.
 This knowledge transforms both the head and the heart.

-The Masters of Arts in Spirituality is a 36-hour degree program with two concentrations:
+The Masters of Arts in Christian Spirituality is a 36-hour degree program with one concentration:

 - The MA in Spirituality: Contemporary Spirituality concentration